swiftlang/swift-testing/Sources/Testing/Testing.docc/MigratingFromXCTest.md

 }
 ```

-When using the Swift 6.4 toolchain or newer, the default mode is `limited`.
-If
-the package also declares `swift-tools-version: 6.4` or newer, the default mode
-is `complete`.

 To use strict mode or opt out of interop entirely, override the default mode
 with the `SWIFT_TESTING_XCTEST_INTEROP_MODE` environment variable:

 | Interop Mode | `SWIFT_TESTING_XCTEST_INTEROP_MODE` |
 | ------------ | ----------------------------------- |
 | None         | `none`                              |